CleBeert/crypto-trading-bot-eth-bnb/README.md

-feel free to fork and improve or whatever. if you fork and modify please give credit
+feel free to fork and improve or whatever. if you fork and modify please give credit.
 This is a tutorial to help run the crypto bot (javascript version).

 Let’s get started.